 Further relevant studies: Kabeerdoss et al. (2011), Kajander et al. 2008), Malpeli et al (2012), Matsumoto et al. (2001), Murakami et al. (2006), Murakami et al. (2006), Pitkala, et al. (2007), Simrén et al. (2010), Søndergaard et al. (2011), Uchida et al. (2005).

-Bifidobacterium lactis BB-12® and improving bowel movements in elderly patientsA randomised, double-blind, placebo-controlled trial was conducted involving 209 residents in an elderly nursing home.
+Bifidobacterium lactis BB-12® and improving bowel movements in elderly patientsA randomised, double-blind, placebo-controlled trial was conducted involving 209 elderly nursing home residents.
 The participants were randomised into three groups.
-The first received 1 billion CFU/day of a Bifidobacterium longum strain, the second 1 billion CFU/day of B. lactis BB-12® and a third group which received a placebo, all in a fermented oat drink, for 7 months.
+The first received 1 billion CFU/day of Bifidobacterium longum strains, the second 1 billion CFU/day of B. lactis BB-12® and a third group received a placebo, all in a fermented oat drink, for 7 months.
 Regularity and consistency of bowel moments were recorded.
-Bowel movements were significantly improved and normalized in both probiotic groups compared to the placebo group (Pitkälä KH et al 2001).
+Bowel movements were significantly improved and normalized in both probiotic groups compared to the placebo group (Pitkälä KH et al., 2007).